e3donline/Motion-System/STLs/README.md

 4 x Spool Bar.stl   (This part can be replaced with a 90mm length of 8mm round bar).

+2 x Hemera Bowden Bracket.stl for each Bowden Hemera.

 4 x Spool Carrier.stl
 4 x Filament Pick-Up.stl
 1 x IEC Bracket.stl